ggonzalez94/hardhat-dao/README.md

 yarn hardhat node
 ```

-> Create a proposal to store a new value in the Box contract
+> On a new terminal(don't close the other one - your local node needs to be running) create a proposal to store a new value in the Box contract
 ```bash
 yarn hardhat run scripts/propose.ts --network localhost
 ```